aws-samples/mlops-pipeline-prestodb/blog_post.md

         ```

     3.  **Create a batch transform step to perform inference on the
-        batch data stored in S3**: Now that a model instance is created
+        batch data stored in S3**: Now that a model instance is created,
-        (view above), we create a
+        we create a
         [Transformer](https://sagemaker.readthedocs.io/en/stable/api/inference/transformer.html)
         instance with the appropriate model type, compute instance type,
         and desired output S3 URI.
-Specifically, pass in the `ModelName`
+We specifically pass in the
-        from the
+        `ModelName` from the
         [`CreateModelStep`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html),
         `step_create_model` properties.
 The `CreateModelStep` properties
         attribute matches the object model of the `DescribeModel`
         response object.
 A `transform step` for batch transformation is
         used to run inference on an entire dataset.
 For more information
-        about batch transformation, see [Run Batch Transforms with
+        about batch transform, see [Run Batch Transforms with Inference
-        Inference
         Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-pipeline-batch.html).

         -   A transform step requires a transformer and the data on
-            which to run batch transformation.
+            which to run batch inference.

             ``` python
             transformer = Transformer(